AdobeDocs/experience-manager-65.en/help/sites-deploying/data-store-config.md

 AEM can be configured to store data in Amazon's Simple Storage Service (S3).
 It uses the `org.apache.jackrabbit.oak.plugins.blob.datastore.S3DataStore.config` PID for configuration.

 In order to enable the S3 data store functionality, a feature pack containing the S3 Datastore Connector needs to be downloaded and installed.
-Go to the [Adobe Repository](https://repo.adobe.com/nexus/content/groups/public/com/adobe/granite/com.adobe.granite.oak.s3connector/) and download the latest version from the 1.10.x versions of the feature pack (for example, com.adobe.granite.oak.s3connector-1.10.0.zip).
-Additionally, you also need to download and install the latest AEM service pack as listed on the [AEM 6.5 Release Notes](../../../release-notes/sp-release-notes.md) page.
+Go to the [Adobe Repository](https://repo.adobe.com/nexus/content/groups/public/com/adobe/granite/com.adobe.granite.oak.s3connector/ ) and download the latest version from the 1.8.x versions of the feature pack (for example, com.adobe.granite.oak.s3connector-1.8.0.zip).
+Additionally, you also need to download and install the latest AEM service pack as listed on the [AEM 6.4 Service Pack Release Notes](https://helpx.adobe.com/experience-manager/6-4/release-notes/feature-packs-release-notes.html) page.

 >[!NOTE]
 >